open-source-tabletop/cadence-wargame-system/collections/_modules/respawn.md

 #### Objectives

-- Each team scores 10 Victory Points each time they score a flag objective.
+- Each team scores 8 Victory Points each time they score a flag objective.
 - Each team scores 1 Victory Point each time they kill an enemy character.
+This is increased to 2 Victory Points on the last round.

 -----